 top of page

-• Writer's pictureHans Faber
+Writer's pictureHans Faber

 Barbarians riding to the Capital to claim rights on farmland

-This is not a post about the current agriculture and nitrogen debates between the government in Brussels and farmers in Flanders, Germany and the Netherlands.
+This is not a blog post about the current agriculture and nitrogen debates between the government in Brussels and farmers in Flanders, Germany and the Netherlands.
 Not about farmers driving to The Hague capital with their tractors.
 No, this is the two-millennia-old story of two Frisian kings who travelled all the way to Rome, the capital of the great Roman empire, to obtain the right to cultivate fertile fallow land along the River Rhine.
-We cannot predict the outcome of the current debates of the 'farmers defence forces' with their capitals, but back in the year AD 58 the results of the talks with the central government on the use of land were extremely disappointing.
+We can't predict the outcome of the current debates of the 'farmers defence forces' with their capitals and Brussels, but back in the year AD 58 the results of the talks with the central government on the use of land were extremely disappointing.
 With their own leaders having a part in it.

 1. Démarche to Rome

-The mission to Rome of Verritus and Malorix, as the names were of the two Frisian kings, is a well-known history in province Friesland and even wider in the Netherlands.
+The mission to Rome of Verritus and Malorix, as the names were of the two Frisian kings, is a well-known history in the province of Friesland and even wider in the Netherlands.
 To quote Tacitus' Annales: auctore Verrito et Malorige qui nationem eam regebant, in quantum Germani regnantur ('under leadership of Verritus and Malorix, who ruled over this tribe, as far as Germanics are under kings').
 That two kings of a small tribe had dared to démarche (viz. diplomatic intercession) to Emperor Nero.
 Moreover, during their stay in Rome they had the guts to take seats between the powerful senators that were reserved for guests of honour in the imposing Theatre of Pompeius.

 Facts and a story that appeal to the imagination of many people today.
 Even cultural-nationalistic statements have been made that one can recognize in the actions of the two kings the ambition of modern Frisians; the ancient and immutable (freedom-loving) nature of this people (De Vries & Meertens 1938, Jensma 2019).
-Also, one of the murals (see further below) of the House of the States of the province Friesland, the so-called Statenzaal 'states hall', visualizing the history of Friesland, depicts the supposed heroic visit of Verritus and Malorix.
+Also, one of the murals (see further below) of the House of the States of the province of Friesland, the so-called Statenzaal 'states hall', visualizing the history of Friesland, depicts the supposed heroic visit of Verritus and Malorix.

 A history to be proud of, is it not?